-Povidone Iodine and COVID-19: Eight Studies Conclude that Povidone Iodine Might Be Helpful in Improving Outcomes
+Povidone Iodine Nasal Spray and COVID-19: Studies Conclude that Povidone Iodine Might Be Helpful in Improving Outcomes

 Povidone Iodine has been well documented as one of the most effective of all antimicrobials available.
 Hospitals and medical facilities worldwide use povidone-iodine (Betadine) as a standard of care in infection control, even though it contains very small amounts of Iodine.
 Betadine (PVP-1) has been in commercial use since 1955 and is on the World Health Organization’s list of essential medicines.